Site Summary

 Access

 Our site has been designed to help families whose loved one has been the victim of abuse under the care of a nursing home.
-Every Contact a Nursing Home Abuse Lawyer!year nursing home abuse takes a large toll on the 1.6 million nursing home residents nationwide.
-The decision to place a family member under the care of a nursing home can be enough of a challenge without having to consider the 9,000 instances of abuse that occurred in a two-year period from January 1999- January 2001.
-The severity of some instances of nursing home abuse is a direct indication that immediate changes need to be made and implemented to stop any more pain and suffering from occurring.
-Our sound legal counsel can help bring justice to the families of the deceased or injured residents and put a stop to the alarming instances of nursing home abuse that occurs on a nationwide basis.
+Every year nursing home abuse takes a large toll on the 1.6 million nursing home residents nationwide.
+Deciding to put a family member under the care of a nursing home can be a challenging time without having to consider the 9,000 instances of abuse that occurred in a two-year period from January 1999- January 2001.
+Some cases of nursing home abuse was so severe that we need to put a stop to, and change how our elders are being cared for to prevent any more deaths and injuries from occurring.
+We provide sound legal counsel to help bring justice to the families of the deceased or injured residents and put a stop to the alarming instances of abuse that occurs on a nationwide basis.

 • Unexplained bruises, cuts, burns, sprains, or fractures in various stages of healing